Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Results and discussions

 \subsection{Electronic populations}

 In this analysis, we consider a lattice composed of $N = 10$ sites while adhering to the parameters $J_0 = 0.3$, $\hbar\omega = 0.3$, $g = 0.5$, and $T = 0.5$ in the context of the Holstein model and the Peierls model.
 To obtain these numerical results, we employ a 4th-order Runge-Kutta algorithm to propagate both classical and quantum coordinates.
 The chosen time step for the algorithm is $dt = 0.01$.
-For the sake of statistical accuracy, the outcomes have been averaged across $10,000$ initial thermal conditions that conform to the Boltzmann distribution for the classical coordinates.
+In this paper, parameters are unitless.
+When considering room temperature ($0.5 T = 293.15$ $K$) as a reference, the energy unit corresponds to $50.5$ $meV$, the time unit corresponds to $82.7$ $fs$.
+In addition, we have set the distance between the nearest cites is 5 \AA.
+For the sake of statistical accuracy, the outcomes have been averaged across $10,000$ initial thermal conditions that conform to the Boltzmann distribution for the classical coordinates:

 Besides, we set the initial probability that the electron appears in each electronic state to be exactly equal in real space; thus, the probability is completely gathered in the $k=0$ state in reciprocal space.
 Here we graph $P_0(t) \equiv \left| \langle 0 | \Psi(t) \rangle \right|^2$ as a function of time.
+Without light-matter interactions, for mix quantum-classical dynamics in solid, the original Tully’s SH works reasonably well.
+This finding has been proven in literature.
+For instance, in Ref. [\!\citenum{krotz2022reciprocal}], their numerical results show that even without decoherence correction, SH matches well with numerically exact HEOM.
+With light-matter interactions, the Floquet theory is exact for periodic driving.
+Such that FSH should work well for laser-dressed solid in general that can be considered as benchmark.